-Each Party shall protect plant variety rights, in accordance with the International Convention for the Protection of New Varieties of Plants ("UPOV Convention") as lastly revised in Geneva on 19 March 1991including the optional exceptions to the breeder's right as referred to in Article 15(2) of the UPOV Convention.
+Each Party shall protect plant variety rights in accordance with the International Convention for the Protection of New Varieties of Plants adopted by the Diplomatic Conference on December 2, 1961 ("UPOV Convention") as last revised in Geneva on 19 March 1991, including the optional exceptions to the breeder's right as referred to in Article 15(2) of the UPOV Convention.
 The Parties shall co-operate to promote and enforce those rights.